WiseUP Social Action Volunteer Projects

 Sweet Cheeks Diaper Bank

 - Sweet Cheeks Diaper Bank partners with local social service agencies to provide diapers to low-income families.
 At our recent Torah dedication and street fair, we packed up 25,000 diapers for Sweet Cheeks—which filled just a portion of their orders for a month.
 Help put orders together, unpack and organize shipments, and count inventory.
 Age 12+

-- Be one of 50 Wise Temple volunteers needed to help families going through transitional homelessness.
+- Be one of 50 Wise Temple volunteers needed to help families going through temporary homelessness.

 - Learn more

 Crayons to Computers